ErikMcClure/sweetiebot/README.md

 ## Adding Sweetiebot To Your Server

 A limited version of sweetiebot can be added to any server.
 Simply follow [this link](https://discordapp.com/oauth2/authorize?client_id=171790139712864257&scope=bot&permissions=535948358) to add her to your server.
 The limited version of sweetiebot does not have a chatlog, which means !search and !lastping are unavailable.
 The status change loop and !setstatus are also disabled.
 All other commands and modules still function, however.

 ## Configuration

 Upon being added to a server, Sweetiebot will begin with all her commands and modules disabled, pending configuration.
-This is to ensure that members of the server cannot abuse the bot during the configuration process - the owner of the server can run any command, even if it's disabled (except for !update, !removealias and !announce, which can only be run by the bot owner). **You must run `!quickconfig` to configure Sweetie Bot for your server!** `!quickconfig` takes the following parameters, in order:
+This is to ensure that members of the server cannot abuse the bot during the configuration process - the owner of the server can run any command, even if it's disabled (except for restricted commands which can only be run by the bot owner). **You must run `!quickconfig` to configure Sweetie Bot for your server!** `!quickconfig` takes the following parameters, in order:

 * **logchannel** should be set to a channel that recieves log messages about errors and initialization.
 Usually this channel is only visible to the bot and the moderators.
 * **alertrole** should be set to a role shared by all moderators.
 It is used to alert moderators and also allows the moderators to bypass command restrictions imposed by certain modules.